Bona Fide Prospective Purchasers

-- The owner of the facility is a BFPP;
+- The property owner is a BFPP; or

-- The owner was a BFPP at the time the leasehold interest was acquired but has lost BFPP status through no action of the lessee and the lessee establishes the criteria in Section 101(40) (with the exception of the requirement for conducting “all appropriate inquiries”); or
+- The property owner lost its BFPP status through no fault of the lessee and the lessee meets the criteria in section 101(40) (except for the requirement for conducting “all appropriate inquiries”); or

-- The party with a leasehold interest independently meets the criteria in Section 101(40) of CERCLA.
+- The lessee independently meets the BFPP criteria in section 101(40).

 Other Superfund landowner liability protection information is available on the following webpages: